greglank/greglank.github.io/ai.md

 ### Background

-Building on my [Poker Hand History Parser and Database](parser), I am currently working on a set of projects that use machine learning and deep learning to improve my own poker play (and my opponents', if they are so inclined!).
+Building on my [Poker Hand History Parser and Database](parser), I am currently working on a set of projects that use machine learning and deep learning to improve my poker play (and my opponents', if they are so inclined!).

 ### Ethical Principle #1: My Own Play First